HindsboNikolaj/Graduate-School/README.md

 # Graduate-School
-Demonstration of projects and homeworks
+Demonstration of projects and homeworks.

+I have divided my work by topic.